1854books/VCRM/README.md

 humility — not crawling upon all fours and calling yourself a sinner.
 That is the highest evolution when this veil of differentiation is torn off.
 The highest creed is Oneness.
-I am so-and-so is a limited idea, not true of the real "I".
+I am so-and-so is a limited idea, not true of the real “I“.
 I am the universal; stand upon that and ever worship the Highest through the highest form, for God is Spirit and should be worshipped in spirit and in truth.
 Through lower forms of worship, man's material thoughts rise to spiritual worship and the